8700 E. Jefferson Ave, Denver, CO 80237 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Are poison baits safe with pets?

 We avoid first-generation baits indoors when pets are present.
 When we do use bait, it's locked in tamper-resistant stations and placed where pets can't reach.
-Trapping + exclusion is our default for pet households.
+Trapping plus a repair estimate is our default for pet households.

 How do mice get inside in the first place?